You would not want to know anyone who would not enjoy the Pokrovsky Folk Ensemble”

 Western listeners tend to regard this extraordinary work as a colourful piece of gossipy, posturing folklore, but here, with the jaw-dropping collaboration of the Pokrovskys (singing from memory, let alone their involving interaction of movement and gesture), plus the enlightenment they had just brought us , it emerged as something both comic and sacramental, affectionate in its portratal of a young couple’s journey to the marriage-bed.

-at the Barbican.
+There are no fewer than three retrospectives running of Thomas Ades’s work this year - the Presences festival in Paris, the Ultima Festival in Oslo, and Traced Overhead at the Barbican.
 The last was programmed by Adès and includes work which informs his own, such as Beethoven's First Symphony and more modern works from György Kurtág, Conlon Nancarrow and Stravinsky.

-Pokrovsky Ensemble [a choral group who have researched ancient Russian singing techniques], I knew that's what I wanted.
-Stravinsky would love this version
+Stravinsky's Les Noces is his "favourite piece in the world ever, really, and when I heard the Pokrovsky Ensemble [a choral group who have researched ancient Russian singing techniques], I knew that's what I wanted.
+Stravinsky would love this version.

 First came Stravinsky's Les Noces, in which the Russian peasant nuptials were celebrated by a cast including Olga Savova and Gennady Bezzubenkov, together with members of the Mariinsky Chorus.